 For people living in Taipei city, we can just hop on our bike, head towards a random direction, and there will be a cycling route waiting for us.
 We can reach those small quiet towns in the outskirts of the city in 1-2 hours.
 However, in order to get away from the city traffic as soon as possible and spend more time in the countryside, we sometimes take the train with our bikes to get away from Taipei first and begin our ride somewhere else.
 That day I was to meet my friends in Ruifang Station 瑞芳站 at 6:30 am.
 I bagged my bike, boarded the earliest north-bound train at Nangang Station 南港站, and arrived at Ruifang Station in 40 minutes.
-I will write on how to carry bikes on public transportations in Taiwan soon.
+Please refer to this post for more information about traveling with your bikes on public Transportation in Taiwan

 I found a breakfast shop next to two convenience stores (7-Eleven and OK mart) outside Ruifang Station.
 It offers a wide range of traditional picks that turn plain flour into different kinds of products like deep fried bread sticks, clay oven rolls, and steamed buns of sweet or savory favors.
 The soybean milk had a slightly burnt taste, which I found really good to go with a clay oven roll.
 I usually prefer not to eat too much carbohydrate but I needed to load up some energy for the climbs that day.